CyrilGrosjean/makefile_maker/README.md

 # FLAGS

--d: Create a Makefile without the debug mode
+-d: Create a Makefile without the debug mode.
--t: Create a Makefile without the tests_run mode
+-t: Create a Makefile without the tests_run mode.

 # WARNING